-- BYO BOTTLE AND CUP
+- BYO WATER BOTTLE AND CUP

-- REFILL THEM AT OUR WATER STATIONS
+- REFILL THEM AT OUR WATER REFILL STATIONS

 - ASK OUR STALLHOLDERS FOR ENVIRONMENTALLY FRIENDLY SERVING AND PACKAGING OPTIONS

-- ACCEPT NO PLASTIC BAGS FROM STALLHOLDERS
+- SAY NO TO PLASTIC BAGS

 - LEAVE NO TRACE AROUND THE FESTIVAL SITE AND CAMPGROUNDS

 - USE THE RIGHT BIN FOR YOUR WASTE

 We have joined the Oil Sponsorship Free commitment program and we don’t take any oil, coal, or gas corporate sponsorship for our cultural work.
 We call on our peers and institutional partners to refuse fossil fuel funding too.